 This changes how we have understood and applied this principle and more is to follow as we move into the future.
 Without the law of cause and effect, we cannot understand the universe and the events around us, and it is only by applying this principle to absolute space and time that we can really see this very elusive understanding of the universe.

-The nature of science is as it satisfies this principle which when applied to physical space and time only produces irreconcilable paradoxes and makes the much-sought unified understanding of the universe more elusive.
+The nature of science is as it satisfies this principle which when applied to physical space and time only produces falsehoods and irreconcilable problems that make the much-sought unified understanding of the universe more elusive.

 But when the principle of cause and effect is applied to metaphysical space and time, we immediately realize the truth of this principle and the experience of all-round synthesis.